bplaat/bassieos/README.md

 A simple Operating System for the MineCraft ComputerCraft advanced color computer

 ## How to install?
-Just copy the contents of `bos.lua` to an editor in CraftOS on your advanced color computer
+Just copy all the files to an editor in CraftOS on your advanced color computer

 ## Some screenshots
 ![Screenshot 1](bassieos-screenshot1.png)